Shakeel15/PlotClock/README.md

 # PlotClock
-This is the Hub for eerything Plotclock-related.
+This is the Hub for everything Plotclock-related.

 Most Credit goes to joo on Thingiverse.